aftab-alam-khan/hapiTestAPI/README.md

 ## FAQ

 - **How much time do I have?**
 -  *You have 60 minutes.
-There's no rush though, we don't set strict rules around what should have been completed by 60 minutes because that changes between each candidate and their expertise in our stack*
+There's no rush though, we don't set strict rules around what should be completed by this time because that changes between each candidate and their expertise in our stack*

 - **Can I search Google if I don't know/remember how to implement something?**
 -  *Yes, of course.
 We do it all the time.*